kwoolter/Kingdom/README.md

 :copyright: 2019 kwoolter :monkey:

 ## About

-Python version of the old BBC Micro game Yellow River Kingdom.
+Python version of the old BBC Micro game 'Yellow River Kingdom' (aka 'Kingdom') that came on the `Welcome` cassette and was written by these legends in 1981:-

-Still work in progress as no graphics yet!
+* Tom Hartley
+* Jerry Temple-Fry
+* Richard G Warner

-## Intro
+### Intro
 * Run `run.py` and start the CLI
 * Type `start` to get going
 * Type `play` to start your next turn
+* Keep typing `play` to start your next turn

+### To Do
+- Still work in progress as no graphics yet!
+CLI interface only.
+- see how many villages are hit by flooding

 ## Python Version